 How Can Venmo Take Your Nonprofit to the Next Level?

-While you can’t set up a nonprofit organization Venmo account yet, Venmo still offers plenty of benefits for your nonprofit.
+While you can’t set up a nonprofit organization account yet, Venmo still offers plenty of benefits for your nonprofit.
 Here are some of the reasons why using Venmo will help take your organization to the next level:

 1. Ease of Use

 Incorporating Venmo into your nonprofit’s set of tools will allow your donors to make easy, secure donations directly from their phones, whether they are with you at a fundraising event or at home reading your latest newsletter.
-Through the easy-to-navigate Venmo app, your donors can complete their transactions in a matter of seconds without having to fill out all of their sensitive payment information, insert a credit card, or write a check.
+Through the easy-to-navigate app, your donors can complete their transactions in a matter of seconds without having to fill out sensitive payment information, insert a credit card, or write a check.

 Venmo is also a payment option through PayPal Checkout.
 If your organization is using PayPal Checkout, your supporters will be able to choose Venmo as their payment option when completing their transaction.
-This allows donors to give via Venmo directly from your website and without needing to navigate to Venmo on their phone.
+This allows donors to give via Venmo directly from your website and without needing to navigate to the app on their phone.

 While more and more people are turning to digital applications as their preferred method of sending and receiving money, Venmo is still the newest and most popular with younger generations.
 This is a great way to reach new potential donors who might not have considered giving before due to the inconvenience of donating, such as the time it takes to enter sensitive payment info.
 With Venmo, they may be more willing to make a donation because they can donate instantly.